victorwoo/transcript-video/README.md

 # Transcript Video Script

-A PowerShell script that processes video files by transcribing them with `whisper-ctranslate2`.
-It removes related subtitle files if they exist and supports optional verbosity for detailed output.
+A PowerShell script that automatically generates `.srt` subtitles in bulk for video files using `whisper-ctranslate2`.

 ## Features